douglaswissett/burntFood/README.md

 - As a guest, I want to be able to Sign up
 - As a guest, I want to be able to Create a profile
 - As a guest, I want to be able to Login
+- As a user, I want to be able to Sign up and be logged in
 - As a user, I want to be able to Logout
-- As a user, I want to be able to view my recipes
+- As a user, I want to be able to go to my dashboard
-- As a user, I want to be able to remove a recipe
-- As a user, I want to be able to view my exercises
+- As a user, I want to be able to see my news feed
 - As a user, I want to be able to view my profile/stats
 - As a user, I want to be able to edit my profile/stats
 - As a user, I want to be able to search for a recipe
 - As a user, I want to be able to select a recipe
+- As a user, I want to be able to remove a recipe
+- As a user, I want to be able to view my recipes
 - As a user, I want to be given an exercise
+- As a user, I want to be able to view my exercises
 - As a user, I want to be able to complete an exercise

+Bonus:

+- As a user, I want to be able to follow other users
+- As a user, I want to be able to view my followers
+- As a user, I want to be able to view my own followers

 #### Development thoughts